Virgin Atlantic announces order for new aircraft

 The airline announced it had ordered 14 Airbus A330-900neos, with a potential six more.
 This reaffirms its commitment to flying the cleanest, greenest fleet in the sky.

-“2019 marks a return to growth for Virgin Atlantic as we strive to become the most-loved travel company and the nation’s second flag carrier at an expanded Heathrow,” Shai Weiss, CEO of Virgin Atlantic, said.
+“2019 marks a return to growth for Virgin Atlantic as we strive to become the most-loved travel company and the nation’s second flag carrier,” Shai Weiss, CEO of Virgin Atlantic, said.

 “A fundamental part of our strategy is collaboration with partners and our announcement today with Airbus and Rolls Royce, following the launch of our A350-1000 this summer, takes our partnership to the next level.
 The acquisition of 14 A330neos will play a pivotal role in our fleet transformation and it is testament to our sustainability commitment; by 2024, we will have improved the fuel efficiency of our aircraft by 32 per cent.”